frovedis/frovedis/doc/manual/manual_python.md

 __Parameters__
 **_other_**: It accepts a Frovedis DataFrame instance or a Pandas DataFrame instance or a list of Frovedis DataFrame instances which are to be appended.
 **_ignore\_index_**: It accepts a boolean type parameter.
 If True, old index axis is ignored and a new index axis is added with values 0 to n - 1, where n is the number of rows in the DataFrame.
 (Default: False)
 **_verify\_integrity_**: It accepts a boolean type as parameter.
-If it is set to True, it checks 'index' label for duplicate entries before appending and when there are duplicate entries in the DataFrame, it doesn't append.
+If it is set to True, it checks 'index' label for duplicate entries before appending and when there are duplicate entries in the DataFrame, it does not append.
 Otherwise duplicate entries in the 'index' label will be appended.
 It will also append duplicate entries when 'ignore_index' = True.
 (Default: False)
 **_sort_**: It accepts a boolean type as parameter.
 It sorts the columns, if the columns of the given DataFrame and other DataFrame are not aligned.
 (Default: False)

 __Purpose__